Longwater1234/WedemyServer/README.md

 ### Environmental Variables

-You MUST set these ENV variables on your System or Container before you launch this Springboot app. **💡TIP**: During dev/test, you can pass them via `args`, OR store inside your IDE: e.g. In either Eclipse or IntelliJ IDEA, in the top toolbar, find the **"Run"** menu > **Edit/Run Configuration** > **Environment** > **Environmental Variables**.
+You MUST set these ENV variables on your System or Container before you launch this Springboot app. **💡TIP**: During dev/test, you can pass them via `args`, OR store inside your IDE: e.g. In either Eclipse or IntelliJ IDE, in the top toolbar, find the **"Run"** menu > **Edit/Run Configuration** > **Environment** > **Environmental Variables**.
 Add (+) each key and its value, then click **Apply**.